Perpessicius: During communism

-The critic and historian
+Critic and historian

 Cultural context

 Perpessicius is seen by various researchers as one of the most authoritative and recognizable figures among the Romanian critics of the interwar.
 Tudor Vianu thus described him as "one of the purest figures of writers who came to develop in the period between the two wars."
 The generic group also includes George Călinescu, Șerban Cioculescu, Pompiliu Constantinescu, Eugen Lovinescu, Vladimir Streinu, Tudor Vianu and others.
 This entire generation of critics stood for the legacy of Junimea, a literary society influential in the second half of the 19th century.
 They followed in the footsteps of Junimist leader and philosopher Titu Maiorescu, who was known for his rationalist approach, his conservative suspicion of nationalism, his calls for pragmatic Westernization and controlled modernization, his advocacy of professionalization in science and literature, and, in particular, his critique of literary didacticism in favor of "art for art's sake".
 Lovinescu referred to himself and his colleagues as "the third post-Maiorescian generation", and, in the 1942 homage to Lovinescu, Perpessicius's essay, called "deepest and most convincing" by 21st century literary historian Nicolae Manolescu, focused primarily on Lovinescu's own study of Maiorescu.
-However, Z. Ornea notes, the analogy with Junimea only has limited application, given that the interwar critics all espoused "historicist" beliefs to varying degrees, and contextualized literary movements in a manner rejected by Maiorescu.
+Z. Ornea notes how the analogy with Junimea only has limited application, given that the interwar critics all espoused historicistic beliefs to varying degrees, and contextualized literary movements in a manner rejected by Maiorescu.
 Perpessicius' other mentors, Vianu notes, were critics and academics of diverse backgrounds: Ovid Densusianu, Dumitru Evolceanu and Ioan Bianu.

 Out of this environment, Perpessicius emerged with a personal style, characterized by literary historian Paul Cernat as both "eclectic" and "impressionist".
 Cernat also notes that Perpessicius parts with the Junimist tradition of combative, and ideally "masculine" criticism, establishing an ideological alternative: "The utopia of 'Perpessician' criticism is an aesthetic ecumenism purged of sociological, ethical and ethnic intrusions, and likewise of dogmatic, rationalist-positivist, prejudice."
 Contantinescu referred to his friend as "the only Romanian critic not to have practiced dogmatism" and "our most civilized critic, both spiritually and ethically".